google/certificate-transparency-go/trillian/examples/deployment/kubernetes/README.md

-1. Ensure that you've followed the instructions to [create a Trillian instance on GCP](https://github.com/google/trillian/tree/master/examples/deployment/kubernetes), and have provisioned a suitable log tree into it (and have the tree ID).
+1. Ensure that you've followed the instructions to [create a Trillian instance on GCP](https://github.com/google/trillian/tree/master/examples/deployment/kubernetes), and have provisioned a suitable log tree into it (and have the corresponding tree ID).
 1. Create an "all-roots.pem" file which contains all of the trusted roots you want your CT instance to allow.
    (e.g. `cat /etc/ssl/certs/* > /tmp/all-roots.pem`)